You can translate everything that WooCommerce offers,

 - Setting up the store pages

-- Translating product categories, tags and attributes
+- Translating product categories, tags, attributes and taxonomies

 - Translating products

 - Translating product variations

 - Automatic inventory and product attributes synchronization

 - Using Multiple Currencies

 - Clearing cart contents when language or currency Changes

 - Useful Add-on Plugins

 - Popular WooCommerce Extensions